 Are there changing facilities at the event?

 Please bring a bag containing your post-race clothing and we can store it in our manned cloakroom for free.
 You can then retrieve your bag after the race.
-Unfortunately there are no shower at the start/finish area, but there are at the Univeristet, thouse facilities we can use, approx. 2 km walk.
+A separate changing-tent for ladies is available.
+Unfortunately there are no shower at the start/finish area, but there are at the Univeristet, which facilities we can use, approx. 2 km walk.

 Where is the starting point?